 Fonts can be handled like your color palette — it’s great to figure out font styling or a font pairing before you start building your website, but you can also play around with fonts and font pairings on your staging or trial site to see what looks good in the website context overall.
 If you’re building on Squarespace, you can check out their Font Packs for ideas and to get a sense of how serif and sans serif fonts look together.

 Your website designer might include font selection as part of their package, so always ask, especially if perusing fonts doesn’t sound like a fun time.

 In general, you’ll want a heading font that’s not only a larger font size but a heavier weight (more bold) and more eye-catching than your regular paragraph font (aka body font) so people can easily scan your website pages.
-If you want to use just one font (typically better for page load times!), you can use a heavier weight of your paragraph font.
+If you want to use just one font (typically best for page load times), you can use a heavier weight of your paragraph/body font.
 Otherwise you’ll need one font for your headings and another for your paragraph text.

-You’ll also be set up well if you consider other graphic elements like icons, background illustrations, accent illustrations, etc. While you can often use built-in icons or stock icons, having a set of custom-made icons from your logo designer can make your brand and website feel more cohesive.
-Envato Elements and Canva are good places to look for icons and illustrations if it’s not in your budget to have a graphic designer/brand designer create custom icons for you.
+You’ll also be set up well if you consider other graphic elements like icons, background illustrations, accent illustrations, etc. While you can often use built-in icons or stock icons, having a set of custom-made icons from your logo designer can make your brand and website feel far more professional.
+Envato Elements and Canva are good places to look for pre-made icons and illustrations if it’s not in your budget to have a graphic designer/brand designer create custom icons for you.